o-ran-sc/smo-teiv/docker-compose/README.md

 - **dbpostgresql** - stores TEIV's data
 - **pgsql-schema-generator** - an optional service that allows the user to supply their own YANG files to create their own SQL schemas

+**NB:** There can be an issue where topology-ingestion-inventory and topology-exposure-inventory try to connect to dbpostgresql before dbpostgresql is accepting connections as reported at https://lf-o-ran-sc.atlassian.net/browse/SMO-173.
+To fix this uncomment the "command" block under topology-exposure-inventory and topology-ingestion-inventory

 ## Running with default sql schemas